MITPAcademy/bot-beta/README.md

 ## 🤝 Contributing

-Want to improve the MITPA Beta Bot?
+Want to improve the PRACTA Beta Bot?
 Feel free to collaborate:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b feat-my-feature`.